robbell/dotnet-aks-api-template/README.md

 Other options include:

 ```
 --controller-name       The name of the default controller
                         Default: SampleController

 --disable-open-api      Disable OpenAPI (Swagger) support
                         Default: false

+--disable-health-check  Disable liveness and readiness support
+                        Default: false

 --skip-restore          Skips the restore of the project on create
                         Default: false
 ```

 ## Template features